Overall Score 7.3 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings refer to the rank of protection given by a casing, against dust and water.
-In the format of IPXX, 'X' represents a number The first value means protection against solids such as dust, followed by the one that refers to protection against liquids (water).
+Ingress protection ratings is the rating of protection given by a casing, against dust and water.
+In the format of IPXX, 'X' represents a number The first value means protection against solids say dust, followed by the one that refers to resistance against liquids (water).

-Having a value of IPX4, the Technics EAH AZ100's rating for solids indicates that no data available to specify a protection rating, and the second number of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Scoring IPX4, the Technics EAH AZ100's rating is read as, the first number of X denotes that no data available to specify a protection rating, and the second value of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
 In comparison to the Technics EAH AZ100, Jabra Elite 7 Pro have a rating of IP57 meaning that

 ingress of dust is not totally prevented but dust does not enter in harmful quantities to interfere with the correct operation or impair safety